API¶

 Update

-values.
-Only specified values will be overwritten.- Parameters
+AbsInfovalues.
+Only specified values will be overwritten.- Parameters:

 Example